tmarkn/Hololively/faq.md

 # FAQ

+## What is that loading icon in the corner for?

+That loading icon indicates when the page is refreshing the data.

+## How often does the page refresh?

+The page refreshes every five minutes.
+If you need it to update immediately, try reloading the page.

 ## The live button is missing, where is it?

 When there is no live channels, the live button is hidden